Dexter: New Blood: Critical response

 Review aggregator Rotten Tomatoes reported an approval rating of 77% based on 56 reviews, with an average rating of 7.20/10.
 The website's critics consensus reads, "Anchored by Michael C. Hall's still-compelling portrayal of the title character, Dexter: New Blood helps restore some of the luster lost by the show's contentious finale."
 Metacritic gave the series a weighted average score of 61 out of 100 based on 29 critic reviews, indicating "generally favorable reviews".
-The finale in particular was not received well by fans and became the lowest rated episode in the entire series.
-IMDb fans gave it a 4.6/10 placing it below the divisive season eight finale's 4.7/10.

 Hall also won TVLine's Performer of the Week ending January 15, 2022, for the finale episode.